MTHFR and Fibromyalgia: Is There a Connection | Methyl-Life®

 As an indirect regulator of serotonin, methylfolate supplementation has already been successfully used in the management of treatment-resistant depression.

-Improving levels of serotonin has helped to improve symptoms of depression, anxiety, insomnia, and somatic pains in a variety of patients.
+Improving levels of serotonin has helped to improve symptoms17 of depression, anxiety, insomnia, and somatic pains in a variety of patients.

-Some studies have investigated the benefits of supplementing with vitamin B12 and folate as a means to improve symptoms of chronic fatigue syndrome and fibromyalgia.
-Researchers have suggested that boosting serotonin may be a therapeutic mechanism for the treatment of fibromyalgia.
+Some studies have investigated the benefits of supplementing with vitamin B12 and folate18 as a means to improve symptoms of chronic fatigue syndrome and fibromyalgia.
+Researchers have suggested that boosting serotonin may be a therapeutic mechanism19 for the treatment of fibromyalgia.

 Steps to Take with Fibromyalgia